IT-trials/IT-trials.github.io/_posts/2016-07-08-relative-paths-in-scripts.markdown

 ---

 ## Problem:
-I want to put a batch file in with a load of instalation media on a server share, access it from a UNC path, and have it install a list of probrams with given params.
+I want to put a batch file in with a load of installation media on a server share, access it from a UNC path, and have it install a list of programs with given switches and parameters.

 ## Solution:

-Use Powershell, it can execute over UNC
+Use Powershell, it can natively execute over UNC and has support for relative paths.

 If you must use a .bat file you can map a UNC path as a drive for the period of the script using pushd/popd.